Rrtk2/MSB1015-Assignment-3/README.md

 ###### Nextflow
 9) Optional: Start Ubuntu Linux (step 5)
+10) Create folder 'NxtFl' in /home/ folder by running this line in terminal `mkdir /home/NxtFl`
+11) go to folder by running this line in terminal `cd /home/NxtFl`
-10) Run this line in terminal: `wget -qO- https://get.nextflow.io | bash`
+12) Run this line in terminal: `wget -qO- https://get.nextflow.io | bash`

 #### Usage
 When Linux, Java and nextflow can be used, download the [Linux files](/Linux_files/).